Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-\begin{proposition}[Polynomial invariant] $\mT_{\mG}=\mT_{\cG}$ is a polynomial. \end{proposition}
+\begin{proposition}[Polynomial invariant] $\mT_{\crrtG}$ is a polynomial. \end{proposition}

-The quantity $V - E(A) + F_{\inter}(A) - B_{\inter}(A)$ is nothing but the Euler characteristics for a closed colored graph $A$ understood as a cellular complex \cite{Gurau:2009tw}.
-This quantity always proves to be bounded by $-\sum_{\bee_i} \kappa_{\bee_i}$.
-If the graph is not closed, the same cellular complex has a boundary bearing itself a cellular decomposition.
-The quantity $-\zeta(A)$ represents, in the present specific instance, a weighted notion for Euler characteristics of the cellular complex corresponding to $A$ which also take into account the boundary due to $B_{\ext}$.
-The quantity $5k(A)-\zeta(A)$ will be however the one of interest in the following.
+The quantity $V - E(A) + F_{\inter}(A) - B_{\inter}(A)$ is nothing but the Euler characteristics for a colored tensor graph $A$ without sHEs understood as a cellular complex \cite{Gurau:2009tw}.
+This quantity is bounded by $-\sum_{\bee_i} \kappa_{\bee_i}$.
+In the case of a HEcTG, the same cellular complex has a boundary bearing itself a cellular decomposition.
+We interpret $\zeta(A)$, in the present situation, as a weighted notion of a Euler characteristics of the cellular complex corresponding to $A$ which also takes into account its boundary.